 I got the original recipe for this pumpkin roll from one of my coworkers over 10 years ago.
 She used to make it every year in the fall and bring it to the office to share.
 Let me tell you, it didn’t last long!

 Start by preheating the oven to 375F.
 Then butter and flour a 15×10 jellyroll pan.
-I didn’t know what this meant at first.
-Use either a stick of butter or a paper towel with butter on it to rub the butter all over the pan.
-Then pour a little bit of flour on the pan, and tilt the pan all around until it’s covered in flour.
+Use either butter or oil to grease the pan.
+Then pour a little bit of flour on the pan.
+Tilt the pan all around until it’s covered in flour.
 And a jellyroll pan just means a flat baking sheet that has sides to it.

 In a small bowl, combine the flour, cinnamon, nutmeg, and ginger and set the bowl aside.
 I usually try to sift the flour because it helps it mix up better without any lumps.

-In a mixer bowl, or with an electric mixer, beat the sugar with eggs on high until it nearly triples in volume.
-This usually takes about 5 minutes or so, which is why I like to use my Kitchenaid Mixer so I don’t have to hold a hand mixer that long.
+Use an electric mixer to beat the sugar with eggs on high until it nearly triples in volume.
+This usually takes about 5 minutes or so, which is why I like to use my stand mixer.

 Once the eggs and sugar have tripled in size, turn the mixer to low and add in the flour mixture.